7 Features to Look for in AIOps Tools

 - Compounding the problem, the increased number of events, logs, and information generated by these components threaten to overload IT operations teams

-According to Gartner, “AIOps platforms combine big data and machine learning functionality to support primary IT operations functions through the scalable ingestion and analysis of the ever-increasing volume, variety, and velocity of data generated by IT.
+“AIOps platforms combine big data and machine learning functionality to support primary IT operations functions through the scalable ingestion and analysis of the ever-increasing volume, variety, and velocity of data generated by IT.
 The platform enables the concurrent use of multiple data sources, data collection methods, and analytical and presentation technologies.”1

 1. Data Collection

 Look for systems that play well with others.
-Essentially, your AIOps solution needs to be able to gather information from a diverse set of sources.
+Essentially, your AIOps tool needs to be able to gather information from a diverse set of sources.
 These can include both physical infrastructure components and virtual entities such as services and applications.
 As they are deployed, they must be able to work with existing monitoring tools as well as new technologies.

 2. Data Aggregation